 Disclosure: I received complimentary tickets to Busch Gardens.
 All opinions are my own.
 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 Depending on when you visit, there may be long lines for some of the most popular rides.
-I’d recommend looking at the park hours for the day of your visit, and arrive right when it opens.
-We did that for our visit, and immediately went to the rides that the kids most wanted to experience.
+I’d recommend looking at the park hours for the day of your visit, and arriving right when it opens.
+We did that for our visit and immediately went to the rides that the kids most wanted to experience.

 There are some options to skip the lines by purchasing Quick Queue.
-This optional ticket add-on lets you get front of the line access on the some of the most popular rides (for Tigris, the newest ride, you’ll get one front of the line access, even with the unlimited option).
+This optional ticket add-on lets you get front-of-the-line access on some of the most popular rides (for Iron Gwazi & Serengeti Flyer, you’ll get one front-of-the-line access, even with the unlimited option).
 Pricing for Quick Queue is variable depending on the season and the type of pass you choose.

 You’ll also want to consider your footwear when packing for Busch Gardens Tampa Bay.
 Some of the rides don’t allow open shoes that can fall off.
 You’ll be able to store your shoes before riding, but it may be easier to wear closed-toe shoes.
 Lockers are also available to store your belongings if you don’t have a family member who will hold them while you ride.